zyw-stu/CPA-Enhancer/README.md

 - **Step 5.** Modify the `data_root` ,`ann_file`and `data_prefix` in `configs\yolo\cpa_config.py` to match your actual paths of the used datasets.

+> The pretrained models and training/testing logs can be found in `checkpoint.zip`

 🔹 **Train**

 ```shell